Documentation

 • Asset records

-The Explorer can be used to view and define relationships between Configuration Items.
+The Explorer can be used to view and define relationships between CIs.

 Features

-When opening the Explorer view, it’s root will default to the Configuration item which it was launched from.
+When you open the Explorer view, its root defaults to the CI from which it was launched.

 Explorer View

-If the Configuration item has existing defined relationships to other Configuration Items , then the first level of these relationships will be visible.
+If the CI has existing defined relationships to other CIs , then the first level of these relationships will be visible.

-• If further levels exists, click on the + icon of a Configuration Item in the explorer the next level
+• If further levels exist, click the + icon of a CI in the Explorer to get to the next level.

-• To hide or contract an explorer level, click on the - icon of a Configuration Item
+• To hide or contract an Explorer level, click the - icon of a CI.

-• By Default the explorer is set to expand to a maximum of 3 levels, but this can be configured in the admin tool under Home > Configuration Manager > Applications Settings and the app.cm.explorer.diagram.level.max system setting
+• By default, the Explorer is set to expand to a maximum of three levels, but admins can configure this in Configuration Manager > Applications Settings using the app.cm.explorer.diagram.level.max system setting.

 In Policy

-Each Configuration Item will either be flagged as being In Policy or not, denoted on the explorer by a Tick or Cross icon.
+Each CI is either marked as being In Policy or not, denoted in the Explorer by a tick or cross icon.

-Configuration Items can be moved in or out of Policy by clicking on the icon and switching it from a Tick or a Cross Configuration Items which do not have a Tick or Cross can’t be marked as in or out of Policy, typically this will be Users etc
+You can move CIs in or out of policy by clicking on the icon and switching it from a tick to a cross or vice versa.
+Some CIs can’t be marked as in or out of policy (e.g. users).

 Explorer View Filters

-The displayed Configuration items in the explorer can be filtered on various criteria, this is detailed below.
+The CIs displayed in the Explorer can be filtered on various criteria, as follows:

 In Policy

-Show all Configuration Items, just those marked as in policy, or those out of Policy
+Show all CIs, only those marked as In Policy, or those out of policy.

 Impact Relationship Visibility

-Filter the displayed Configuration Items by level of impact.
-By default All will be visible, but filter this to only show Configuration Items where the Relationships are marked as High, Medium or Low Impact
+Filter the displayed CIs by level of impact.
+By default, all are visible, but you can filter this to show only CIs for which the relationships are marked as High, Medium, or Low Impact.

 CI Visibility